mattrude/pgpkeyserver/doc/dns-dane-record.md

 ## Publishing A Public PGP Key via DNS: <small>DANE Cert Records</small>

-This document will walk you threw building a OpenPGP dane [dns] record.
+This document will walk you threw building a OpenPGP [dane dns](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities) record.

+This setup assumes you already have [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) setup on the domain you wish to add DANE to.
+DNSSEC is a set of extensions to DNS which provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity, but not availability or confidentiality.
+This means you are able to use the records provided by DNSSEC with confidence that the record created by the domain owner.

 ## Creating the DNS Record